 Seeking Refuge: Faith-Based Approaches to Forced Migration

-Seeking Refuge: Faith-Based Approaches to Forced Migration will take place at Princeton University on March 3rd and 4th, 2017.
+Seeking Refuge: Faith-Based Approaches to Forced Migration took place at Princeton University on March 3rd and 4th, 2017.
 Seeking Refuge is the second conference in the Poverty and Peacemaking series hosted by Princeton's Office of Religious Life and the Community of Sant'Egidio.

 Seeking Refuge reflects the shared principles of its cohosts.
 Princeton University’s Office of Religious Life (ORL) understands religious life to include intellectual, moral, artistic, and civic life, and therefore encourages partnerships across religious lines and between secular and religious constituencies.
 The Community of Sant’Egidio is a global Catholic lay movement whose work includes brokering peace agreements internationally and serving the marginalized locally through friendship and personal encounter.
 This year, Sant’Egidio launched Humanitarian Corridors, a pilot project that grants refugee families humanitarian visas to Italy, offering a safe and humane alternative to the often dangerous and exploitative dealings of human traffickers.